amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 We also use `ReadExpect` to access the `ScoreText` resource immutably.
 Again, `ScoreText` is a single resource item rather than a collection of components.
 With `ReadExpect`, we are asserting that `ScoreText` must already exist and will panic if it does not.
-We do this instead of just using `Read` because we are manually adding the `ScoreText` resource to the game in `pong.rs > initialize_scoreboard` instead of having the system create this resource for us automatically.
+We do this instead of using `Read` because we are manually adding the `ScoreText` resource to the game in `pong.rs > initialize_scoreboard` instead of having the system create this resource for us automatically.